About Curriculum Vitae Projects Resources Contact

 That's it!
 Now, tap your mode switch (or whatever you have to do with your brand of wheelchair) to switch into ECU mode, and move your joystick (or whatever drive control you use).
 You are now driving an AH-64 Apache attack wheelchair.
 Paint some shark teeth on that beast and show 'em who's boss!

 A note on Nerf guns: Apparently, the Nerf Vulcan has been come rare and/or expensive these days, but there are other guns that will do the job.
 As you can see in this fantastic video, others have set up similar rigs with the N-Strike Stampede ECS and the Vortex Nitron.
 While I have not experimented with either of these myself, I expect that the Stampede can be adapted very similarly to the Vulcan.
 The Vortex Nitron might (or might not) be slightly more complicated to adapt, as it looks like it may have a secondary switch to turn on the motor, but you may be able to just turn it on and leave it.
-The Rapidstrike CS-18 and the Rayven CS-18 might also be viable options, but they seem to have a secondary trigger that must be held to power the motor, which could complicate things.
-If I experiment with any of these, I'll post my findings here.
+After a quick test, the Rapidstrike CS-18 and the Rayven CS-18 don't seem to be viable options, as they have a secondary trigger that must be held to power the motor, which complicates things.
+If I experiment with the Vortex Nitron, I'll post my findings here.

 If you want to try this out, I will gladly provide more details.